noisebridge/MediaBridge/README.md

 ## Development

 This code uses Python 3.
-It is tested on Python 3.12, but will probably work on versions back to 3.9.
+It is tested on Python 3.12, but will probably work on versions back to 3.10.

 To install the project dependencies, first install pipenv globally with `pip install pipenv`.
 Then create a virtual env/install dependencies with `pipenv install --dev`.

 To run code in the pipenv virtual environment, prefix your command with `pipenv run` (ex. `pipenv run python` runs the python interpreter in the pipenv environment).

+Once you have a new mediabridge environment set up, here are the first commands you should run:

+1. `pipenv run mb init` -- downloads 100 M ratings from the Netflix prize dataset
+2. `pipenv run mb load` -- fills several indexed sqlite tables with the ratings data

+You may find it convenient to work on the project in a linux docker [container](doc/container.md).

 ### Using the pipenv environment in VSCode